-All things considered the Lounge at Four Seasons KL is a great place for afternoon tea from beginning to the end.
-The experience starts with very kind and professional service that took good care of us.
+All things considered the Lounge at Four Seasons KL is a great place for afternoon tea from beginning to end.
+The experience starts with a very kind and professional service that took good care of us.
 Attentiveness doesn’t stop here; it expands toward the incorporation of local elements into the Four Seasons KL high tea set.

 That is a pleasing way to keep bites interesting even with quick changes in the afternoon tea menu at Lounge at Four Seasons KL.
 Anyway, if you are for a different high tea then check a few steps away – Nobu high tea.
 There you will experience Japanese clean flavors in thoughtful bites.

 No one is perfect (except Jenifer Aniston, she is perfect) and neither is Four Seasons KL high tea.
 The first noticeable flaw that can ruin your experience is freezing temperatures.
 I swear to god we could hear Elsa singing ‘Let it go’, while we were sipping our cold tea.
 The other downside is a hideous high tea stand, which doesn’t go well in this luxurious afternoon tea bites.
 In the end, we expected more from one or two bites.
 I hope Four Seasons KL high tea will fix these flaws and catch up with the intense high tea race here in Kuala Lumpur.
 I hope you enjoyed our Four Seasons KL high tea blog article.
 See you next time!

 Four Seasons KL High Tea Review Card

 - ATMOSPHERE – 8.5/108.5/10